About the Journal

 FREQUENCY OF PUBLICATION

-Diseña is a bi-annual magazine, published in January and August each year.
+Diseña is a bi-annual journal, published in January and August.

 OPEN ACCESS POLICY

-Diseña provides immediate and free access to all the contents of this electronic edition, published simultaneously with the printed version.
+Diseña provides immediate and free access to all the contents through this platform.

 The electronic version of Diseña is housed in servers of the Pontificia Universidad Católica de Chile, which guarantees its accessibility over time.